Real Estate Tax Sales, Tax Deeds & Litigation

 We have a special concentration in real estate tax matters.
-Three of the attorneys in our firm have served as Chair of the Real Estate Taxation Committee of the Chicago Bar Association and four have served as Chair of the Tax Sale/Tax Deed Subcommittee of the Real Estate Taxation Committee.
+The attorneys in our firm have served as Chairs of the Real Estate Taxation Committee of the Chicago Bar Association and Chairs of the Tax Sale/Tax Deed Subcommittee of the Real Estate Taxation Committee.

 A real estate tax sale, and ultimately a tax deed, is the final step in the tax enforcement process because it can result in the loss of title to the property.
 This loss affects not only owners but also other parties with an interesting property such as mortgagees, occupants, lien holders, creditors, etc. The tax deed grantee receives a new and merchantable title.
 This process is strictly governed by the Property Tax Code, which provides for notice-serving requirements and other procedural prerequisites that must be satisfied before a tax deed is issued.